Get your submissions in by 3 March to have your views heard on the draft SEQ Regional Plan – ‘ShapingSEQ’

 EDO Qld will be providing an in-depth analysis and suggested submissions on the SEQ Regional Plan, with a view to protecting SEQ’s diverse ecologies and maintaining or improving healthy communities in our region.
 We will notify supporters via our e-bulletin, so make sure you are subscribed!

-Stay tuned for our template submission to assist you, coming in mid-February.
+Stay tuned for our template submission which will provide more helpful tips to assist you with your submission.